condemil/gist/README.md

 Gist
 ====

-[Sublime Text 2](http://www.sublimetext.com/) plugin for creating new Gists from selected text.
+[Sublime Text 2](http://www.sublimetext.com/) plugin for creating new Gists from selected text and get the gist list

 Installation
 -----------